wstalcup/wstalcup.github.io/Chapter-1-Hunting-For-Purpose.md

 “I hope the lesson remains, though,” Sycamore’s mother said, placing a hand on Sycamore’s shoulder, “I know you wish to impress your father, to become an adult sooner.
 I don’t blame you for this.”
 She squeezed his shoulder.
 “Wanting to rush to adulthood, I can forgive.
 Recklessness, however, is a step too far.
 You are young yet, and there will be time in the future for adulthood.”

-Sycamore felt a rush of embarrassment as he considered his mother’s words.
+Embarassment colored Sycamore's cheeks as he considered his mother’s words.
 His consideration, however, was interrupted by a loud growling from his stomach.

 His mother laughed lightly, “I think my son’s stomach speak for all of us.
 Lily, Lotus, would you like to join Sycamore and I for some afternoon snacks of dewberries and bread?”